Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 I always get better deals with the hotels, I find restaurant tables with great sea views without having to wait for hours for a free table and I get to be served reasonably fast.

-The beaches are super clean and I can find a quiet spot to enjoy my book which is close to impossible in July and even more in August.
+The beaches are super clean and I can find a quiet spot to enjoy my book, which is close to impossible in July and even more in August.

 Weather in Greece in June

-The warm, and (mostly) sunny weather in Greece is between mid-May and early October with the hottest months being July and August.
 The average temperature in Greece in June can be slightly different depending on which part of the country you are visiting.
 In general terms, the weather is:

-- between 17 C to 29 C (62-84 F) in the north and close to Thessaloniki
+- 17 °C to 29 °C (62-84 °F) in the north and close to Thessaloniki

-- between 17 C to 28 C (62-82 F) in the Ionian Islands (west)
+- 17 °C to 28 °C (62-82 °F) in the Ionian Islands (west)

-- between 19 C to 31 C in Athens (66-87 F)
+- 19 °C to 31 °C in Athens (66-87 °F)

-- between 19 C to 30 C in (66-86 F) Cyclades, Rhodes, and Crete
+- 19 °C to 30 C in (66-86 °F) Cyclades, Rhodes, and Crete

-As for rain days, there are going to be on average 1 to 5 possible rain days during June in Greece, depending on where you are.
-Ionian islands and the north of Greece tend to have more rain than Athens, Peloponnese, Crete, and Cyclades in southern Greece.
+As for rainy days, there are going to be, on average, 1 to 5 possible rainy days during June in Greece, depending on where you are.

 Swimming in June

-Generally speaking, the sea is always a bit warmer than the air temperature.
 Another thing that you have to keep in mind is that smaller bays that face the south are much warmer than the beaches that face the open sea or the north.

 A good example of that is the Pelion Peninsula.
 In June, the east side of Pelion facing the Aegean Sea will be much cooler than the protected bay of Pagasitikos.
-Cooler waters also have the Ionian islands and the northern Aegean islands such as Lesvos and Chios.

 From mid-June onwards, the sea will be great for swimming and spending time on the beach, wherever you go.